brandlewco/adam-riding-next-cc/content/collection/annotations.md

     alt_text: >-
       Annotations is a floral still life personal project featuring a decaying monstera leaf, set against a light grey backdrop shot in black and white.
       The arrangements in this project include flowers like tulips and Icelandic poppies.
 This project was shot and completed in Phoenix, AZ in 2022.
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_ANNOTATIONS-3.jpg
-    alt_text: >-
-      Annotations is a floral still life personal project featuring an Icelandic poppy in a vintage vase, set abasing a dark background.
-The image has saturated colors and a large motion blur, personifying the flower itself.
-      The arrangements in this project include flowers like tulips and Icelandic poppies.
-This project was shot and completed in Phoenix, AZ in 2022.
-  - _bookshop_name: collection/photo